5g-media/FaaS-VIM-Exercises/exercise2/README.md

 ## Exercise Description

 In this exercise, we will learn how to package our application as black-box openwhisk action.
-We will go over the steps of dockerizing it and the base docker image it derives from.
+We will manually dockerize our application so that it can be invoked as an openshik action.

+As we can see, our app `hello_world.py` starts with `#!/usr/bin/env python`.
+This because the file is now being invoked as a generic process (i.e the file is being invoked as an executable) in contrast to a regular pythonic runtime as demonstrated in previous exercise.
+Moreover, our docker image derives from a special base one: `docker5gmedia/5gmedia-base`.
+This base image contains openwhisk artifacts needed by the image we build so that it can be invoked as an openwhisk action.

 ## Pre-onboard your openwhisk action